lithops-cloud/lithops/config/compute/gcp_functions.md

 # Lithops on GCP Functions

-Lithops with *GCP Functions* as storage backend.
+Lithops with *GCP Functions* as serverless compute backend.

 ### Installation